MicrosoftDocs/entra-docs/docs/id-governance/create-access-review.md

 >[!NOTE]
 > Currently, B2B direct connect users and teams are only included in single-stage reviews.
 If multi-stage reviews are enabled, the B2B direct connect users and teams won't be included in the access review.

 B2B direct connect users and teams are included in access reviews of the Teams-enabled Microsoft 365 group that the shared channels are a part of.
-To create the review, you must be a:
+To create the review, you must have at least the role of User Administrator or Identity Governance Administrator.
-- Global Administrator
-- User administrator
-- Identity Governance Administrator

 Use the following instructions to create an access review on a team with shared channels: